hundredrabbits/Orca-c/README.md

         Reduce the timing jitter of outgoing MIDI and OSC messages.
         Uses more CPU time.

-    --osc-server <address>
-        Hostname or IP address to send OSC messages to.
-        Default: loopback (this machine)

-    --osc-port <number or service name>
-        UDP port (or service name) to send OSC messages to.
-        This option must be set for OSC output to be enabled.
-        Default: none

     --osc-midi-bidule <path>
         Set MIDI to be sent via OSC formatted for Plogue Bidule.
         The path argument is the path of the Plogue OSC MIDI device.